We've Won Over £90 Million For Our Clients

 If you have been injured in a car crash, compensation could be awarded to you for the pain and suffering that your injury has caused you and any financial losses you have suffered.
 However, car crash claims can only be made if the following apply:

 All road users owe each other a duty of care.
-Per this duty of care, they must use the roads safely and responsibly to prevent accidents.
-They must also follow the rules that are set out for them in the Road Traffic Act 1988 and the Highway Code.
+Per this duty of care, they must use the roads in such ways that avoid injury and damage to each other and themselves.
+They must also follow the Road Traffic Act 1988 and the Highway Code.
 If another road user were to breach their duty of care by behaving recklessly on the road, this could result in an accident where you are injured.

 Contact our advisors today if you still have any questions about how to make a claim for a car accident.
 Additionally, our advisors could offer you free legal advice regarding your specific claim.
 However, there is no obligation to start a claim after speaking with them.